cdsittampalam/documentation/docs/Qredo Network.md

 Assets in the Qredo blockchain are different from digital assets that are described for trading and finance.
 :::

-Qredo blockchain software components are built using Tendermint [https://tendermint.com/](https://tendermint.com/), which delivers security and the ability to process a large number of transactions..
+Qredo blockchain software components are built using [Tendermine](https://tendermint.com/), which delivers security and the ability to process a large number of transactions..
 Blockchain networks built using Tendermint are secured through cryptography (permission) instead of proof-of-work, and are less energy-intensive and not subject to 51% attacks.

 ---